Korg has always been a big name in the music gear market, being responsible for some of the most iconic instruments since the 1970s.

 The DS-1H comes with a tactile feel and supports half-pedaling, which makes playing feel even more natural.

-Something I love about the D1 are its controls.
+Something I love about the D1 is its controls.

 Just like Korg’s classic synthesizers and workstations, everything is laid out clearly at the top of the key bed, and you even get a numeric screen to help with navigation, which you can’t find on most other alternatives in this price range.